 Details: Wednesday-Sunday until 5th April | Bethnal Green Town Hall Hotel, 8 Patriot Square, London, E2 9NF | From £39

 See The Best London Theatre Shows On Right Now

 Ever since the dawn of time, human beings have gazed at the stars in awe and asked themselves “Where can I get a list of only the best London Theatre shows playing right now – divided into musical, comedy, drama, and immersive categories – in which I can also discover a heap of nearby bars and restaurants to help me make a night of it?”

 And the answer is… well, here.

-Peruse London’s Best Art Galleries
+Peruse Exhibitions At London’s Best Art Galleries

-Go To The Best Restaurants In London
+Check Out The Best Recently Opened Restaurants in London

 We’re talking Nigerian tapas in a pink Tottenham eatery; the revival of a Michelin starred classic; and the unveiling of an iconic fresh pasta spot in Shoreditch… SEE ALL LONDON’S RECENTLY OPENED RESTAURANTS